+ Expand All

 Your baby’s NICU team will include team members from many disciplines based on the needs of your baby.
 This includes an attending neonatologist, a neonatal nurse practitioner, a registered nurse who specializes in newborn care, a nutritionist, a respiratory therapist and a therapist who specializes in occupational or physical therapy.

-Since our hospitals are teaching facilities, a fellow and a resident physician are also part of the team.
+Since our hospitals are teaching facilities, a fellow and a resident physician are also part of the team at Jacobs Medical Center.
 If your child has special medical needs, they will be attended to by a pediatric specialist.
 Your family will also meet regularly with a social worker and you will have access to a lactation consultant.
 Discharge planning staff will assist with discharge and scheduling post-discharge doctor visits.

 Neonatologists are pediatricians who have three years of additional training focused on the care of critically ill newborns.